-The name “Spangenhelm” is a German word which simply means a helmet made from metal strips.
+The name “Spangenhelm” is a German word that simply means a helmet made from metal strips.
 This refers to the overall structure of the helmet which was often held together using a metal skeleton joining different pieces of metal.

-The earliest instance of the use of the spangenhelm, as recorded in history, is by the nomadic Iranian tribes such as Scythians and Sarmatians who came down from the Eurasian steppes during Late Antiquity.
+The earliest instance of the use of the Spangenhelm, as recorded in history, is by the nomadic Iranian tribes such as Scythians and Sarmatians who came down from the Eurasian steppes during Late Antiquity.

-There is historical evidence that at the time of the Norman Conquest of England in the 11th century, the use of spangenhelm was common among both the Normans and the Anglo-Saxons.
+There is historical evidence that at the time of the Norman Conquest of England in the 11th century, the use of Spangenhelm was common among both the Normans and the Anglo-Saxons.

-Some variants of the helmet came with attached cheek flaps partially protecting the face, while others were used in conjunction with chainmail to add protection for the neck as well.
-The main metal used in the construction of the helmet’s head-piece was usually steel or bronze.
+Some variants of the helmet came with attached eye gaurds or cheek flaps partially protecting the face, while others were used in conjunction with chainmail to add protection for the neck as well.
+The main metal used in the construction of the helmet’s headpiece was usually steel or bronze.

-One of the major advantages of a spangenhelm was that it was easy and relatively inexpensive to produce in the medieval ages.
-And it served as a sufficient protection during battlefield, at least protecting the head from any major injuries.
+One of the major advantages of a Spangenhelm was that it was easy and relatively inexpensive to produce in the medieval ages.
+And it served as sufficient protection on the battlefield, at least protecting the head from any major injuries.

 However, a key disadvantage of this type of helmet was the fact that it comprised of a joined network of metal pieces which could prove weak against the blows of a heavy weapon, it was also an open-faced helmet.

 After several additions such as face plates, the Spangenhelm construction type helmet eventually came to be replaced, by a simpler helmet that took its place which was constructed in a single-piece design that protected and encased the whole head, the Crusaders Helm.